 But, if the policy allows, the next thing you want to do is qualify this person, by reaching out to them much like you would in qualifying a donor for a portfolio.
 The “thank you” letter above is the first step to qualifying.

-Now, if you find out a gift was made several months or even years ago and no one had reached out to that person except to send a thank you letter, this is an opportunity to report back to that person how that gift made a difference and seek to open up the conversation.
+Now, if you find out the person made a gift several months (or even years) ago, and no one has reached out to to them except to send a thank you letter, you have an opportunity to report back.
+Tell the person how the gift made a difference.
+Then, seek to open up the conversation.

 The point is, you have to be very careful and treat a memorial gift, and the person who made it, very carefully and with much dignity.
 While it’s possible that this person will not become a donor to your organization, treating them with respect, honor and dignity will ensure you have done all you can to inspire that person to continue supporting your mission.